 The most obvious — though not necessarily best — way to get a NAS is just to buy a pre-made, ready-to-use NAS device.
 Head to a website like Amazon and perform a search for “NAS” and you’ll find a bunch of devices marketed as a home file or media servers.
+Alternatively, you can just read our guide to buying the best NAS device.
 Essentially, these devices have built-in hard drives and some basic server software that can connect to your Wi-Fi or wired network and provide a NAS file server.
 They’re all-in-one solutions so you can just grab a box, plug it in, and start using it.

 Generally, such devices can be controlled via a web interface, like your router can be.
 You can then access the files using a variety of different applications and even run different bits of software on the NAS itself, such as media-server solutions for streaming media and BitTorrent clients for downloading directly on the device.
 Many types of back-up software can back up directly to the network storage.

 Routers With Built-in Hard Drives

 Rather than getting a dedicated NAS device and tacking it on to all your other devices, you can actually buy higher-end Wi-Fi routers that come with built-in hard drives.
 These devices function as your typical network router, but they also have all that fancy NAS server software and a built-in hard drive so you can get a NAS without adding yet another device to your household.

 For Apple users, Apple’s AirPort Time Capsule is a wireless router with built-in network storage that Macs can easily back up to and use for network file-sharing.
 This may be the most well-known type of router with a built-in hard drive, but there are many similar routers available to those not interested in Apple products, too.